namecoin/namecoin.org/docs/faq/index.md

 The above list is not intended to be exhaustive; it is likely that there are others.
 Writing TLS clients is hard, and in general only the major browser vendors do an acceptable job at it -- hence Filippo's advice.

+Additionally, TLS intercepting proxies interfere with TLS CCA (client certificate authentication).
+Given that TLS CCA is substantially preferable to password authentication, we don't want to harm that use case.

 That said, nothing in Namecoin prevents you from using a TLS intercepting proxy such as Let's DANE -- we simply advise against it.

 ### Why isn't ncdns part of Namecoin Core?
 What is the distinction between the two?